 - 1. The Measuring Veterinarians may refuse to measure a Pony in the event of any of the following: - a) the PR or other representative or additional handler interferes with or obstructs the Measuring Veterinarians' work (e.g. by influencing the natural stance and posture of the Pony); - b) the PR or other representative exerts unnecessary force or uses a method perceived to affect the Pony's measurement, impact its welfare or be injurious; or - c) the Pony is deemed not measurable (e.g. unrestful or trained to lower its natural height). - 2.
-The Measuring Veterinarians must refuse to measure a Pony in the event of any of the following: - a) there is doubt or evidence that the Pony's withers, or any part in that anatomical region, may have been interfered with so as to artificially lower the Pony's height and there is no possibility to take radiographs on site during the measuring session; or - b) the Pony is sweating or breathing abnormally due to too intense exercise; or - c) the Pony has sore feet; or - d) the Pony is lame; or - e) the Pony is in poor condition; or - f) the Pony shows signs of being sedated, in such cases the pony should always be sampled for EADCM. - 3.
-In the event of the Measuring Veterinarians refusing to measure a Pony, the NF is notified specifying the reason for refusal to measure and it is blocked from entering in any FEI Pony Competition; and registered as a horse if required.
+The Measuring Veterinarians must refuse to measure a Pony in the event of any of the following: - a) there is doubt or evidence that the Pony's withers, or any part in that anatomical region, may have been interfered with so as to artificially lower the Pony's height and there is no possibility to take radiographs on site during the measuring session; or - b) the Pony is sweating or breathing abnormally due to too intense exercise; or - c) the Pony has sore feet; or - d) the Pony is lame; or - e) the Pony is in poor condition; or - f) the Pony shows signs of being sedated, in such cases the pony should always be sampled for EADCM; or-

+- g) the Pony is wearing shoes that are less than 5mm in height and are not fit for Competition. - 3.
+In the event of the Measuring Veterinarians refusing to measure a Pony, the Pony's NF is notified specifying the reason for refusal to measure and it is blocked from entering in any FEI Pony Competition; and registered as a horse if required.
+Session.
 It can be re-measured once the same year at another Measuring Session, and once a year in the two following consecutive years.
-In total it may be measured 4 times in 3 consecutive years.

-- 4. The FEI Measuring Veterinarians must mark and sign the Pony's Passport, on the Identification Page, stating the date, Event and the words "Refusal to Measure" and reason for the refusal.
+In In total it may be measured 3 4 times in 3 consecutive years. - 4.
+The FEI Measuring Veterinarians must mark and sign the Pony's Passport, on the Identification Page, stating the date, Event and the words "Refusal to Measure" and reason for the refusal.
 A red pen must be used for that purpose. - 5.
 The Measuring Veterinarians must inform the FEI Veterinary Department of any Ponies they refused to measure in the Pony Measuring Report.